Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 This is what you were looking for: the best list of common Italian words.

-The smartest list of the 1000 most common Italian words I’ve found is this.
+The smartest word list for the Italian language I’ve found so far is this.

 It’s divided into:

-- 1000 most common Italian function words like adverbs, prepositions, adjectives, articles, etc.
+- Italian function words like and adverbs, prepositions, articles

 The picture below is a preview.
 As you can see, the words are arranged according to parts of speech.